 After publishing the Players Handbook for Advanced D&D in 1978, Gary chose to relax by writing some adventure modules.
 The first was D-1: Descent into the Depths of the Earth.
 Along with drow, rust monsters, and molds, this module also featured two mind flyers, also known as illithids.
 These psionic creatures are cunning and manipulative.
 Gary said that his inspiration for the illithids came from the cover of Brian Lumley’s The Burrowers Beneath, a novel grounded in the Cthulhu Mythos.
 Illithids have the same tentacled octopoid head as Great Cthulhu himself.
 The following module, D-2: Shrine of the Kuo-Toa featured the first appearance of the humanoid amphibians known as the Kuo-Toa.
 These “fish-men” are very similar to the deep ones described in Lovecraft’s story, The Shadow Over Innsmouth.
 Neither monster was an exact extrapolation of literary creatures into the Dungeons & Dragons game; instead, they were original creations by Gary Gygax that were inspired by Lovecraft’s body of work.
 In each module, Gary mined several sources as inspiration for the monsters and narrative driving through the adventures.
 They were a hodge-podge of everything Gary thought was awesome.
 And it worked.

 In 1980, James M. Ward and Robert J. Kuntz codified Lovecraft’s Cthulhu Mythos in a chapter of the initial publication of Deities & Demigods, a reference manual for the Dungeons & Dragons role-playing game.
 The chapter included descriptions and game statistics for Cthulhu, Deep Ones, Nyarlathotep, Old Ones, and Shoggoths.
 But a dispute over copyrights resulted in the removal of the Cthulhu Mythos chapter in subsequent printings of the book.
 Today, Lovecraft’s Cthulhu Mythos is part of the public domain, and Goodman Games and the world of Dungeon Crawl Classics has embraced it.
-Goodman Games has an official license from Chaosium to publish Call of Cthulhu adventures under their Age of Cthulhu banner.
 Fantasy gamers can also lose their minds in DCC adventures inspired by Lovecraft’s creations, like the upcoming Shadows Under Devil’s Reef.
 So tread carefully and beware of dark corners on this 127th anniversary of the birth of H. P. Lovecraft.

-To experience sanity-straining adventures, be sure to check out DCC #77: The Croaking Fane, DCC 2013 Holiday Module: The Old God’s Return, DCC 2015 Halloween Module: They Served Brandolyn Red, DCC 2016 Halloween Module: The Sinister Sutures of the Sempstress, and everything in Goodman Games’ Age of Cthulhu line of adventures.
+To experience sanity-straining adventures, be sure to check out DCC #77: The Croaking Fane, DCC 2013 Holiday Module: The Old God’s Return, DCC 2017 Halloween Module: Shadow Under Devil’s Reef, DCC 2016 Halloween Module: The Sinister Sutures of the Sempstress, and The Cthulhu Alphabet.